feegloo/macos-chrome-custom/README.md

 App is installed at `/Applications/Chrome.app/`

-You need to allow macOS to run "untrusted applications" in System Preferences.
+You need to allow macOS to run app from "unidentified developer" in System Preferences.

 ### Code